 In many on-farm research arrangements, farmers are compensated by ‘the experience and knowledge gained from the activities,’ ‘access to research findings,’ ‘better productivity’,

 or a similarly non-tangible exchange.
 From a power perspective this practice is elitist, extractive, disrespectful, and in the authors’ opinions, unacceptable.
 Participating in research projects requires farmers to allocate significant time, resources, and land for experimentation and coordination of data collection.
 Projects should provide tangible compensation that acknowledges the farmer’s investments and sacrifices, ensuring fair remuneration for their professional contributions to the research process.
 Fair compensation also fosters mutual respect and builds more equitable partnerships that are more likely to be sustained in the long-term.
 Lastly, failing to provide compensation further exacerbates historical biases, favoring well-resourced farmers in access to on-farm research activities.

+While individual researchers may not have vast coffers of unrestricted grant money to provide to participants, most researchers are coming from institutions with well-funded endowments.
+Research participants view the researcher as a representative of said institutions, and so… Many grant funders allow for participant support, including stipend and travel costs.
+In research led by authors Basche and Carter (2021), farmers and landowners participating in North Central Regional Sustainable Agriculture Research and Education research grant are provided a monthly stipend over the course of the two year project, as well as gift cards that could be used to cover cost of gas to meetings or other material needs that allow the participants to show up, and also provides funding for the farmers and landowners to choose a regional agricultural conference to attend (presentation not required) to gain greater professional development.
+Additionally, providing resources such as childcare or parking passes to attend meetings helps to offset costs that might keep people at home.

 Monetary compensation is the most direct, and often preferable, form of compensation.
 Paying farmers for their participation in research has been shown to promote a climate of mutual respect between farmers and researchers (Thornley 1990).
 Many surveys of farmers involved in collaborative projects do not explicitly ask about compensation, but a desire to receive monetary compensation is voluntarily noted when asked about limitations and/or suggestions (Thompson et al. 2019; Pires et al. 2024).
 Since its inception in 1987, the grassroots organization Practical Farmers of Iowa has incorporated farmer payments in grant proposals for its on-farm research program, wherein a farmer received a set dollar amount for conducting an on-farm trial, and 1.5 times that amount if the trial included a farm tour open to the public (Liebig paper, Thompson and Thompson 1990).
 The farmer cooperator program is still in operation after more than 30 years with high retention rates and continued growth, fact attributed in part to their policy of monetarily compensating farmers for their participation in on-farm research (but see Metrics for Success section).
 The Iowa Nitrogen Initiative, for comparison, was not allocated money for farmer compensation, and they have capacity for more participants than they can secure.
 There are fair criticisms of using monetary compensation for farmer’s collaboration, include warping of incentives, and creating selection biases towards those who are not truly interested in the research.
 While these unintended artifacts are indeed possible, we feel they are minor compared to the power inequities invoked through non-payments.